RuijieJ/pren/README.md

 We provide code for using our pretrained model to recognize text images.

+- The pretrained model can be downloaded via Baidu net disk: [download_link](https://pan.baidu.com/s/1iHc_F2pNUS1_QwBUaMrxvw) key: 2txt

+- After downloading the pretrained model (pren.pth), put it in the **"models"** folder.

-To recognize three samples in the "samples" folder, just run
+- To recognize three samples in the "samples" folder, just run
 ```python
 python recog.py
 ```